-- Microbiology of Thermally Processed Foods
+- Microbiology of Processed Foods (Ch.
+2)

-- Principles of Thermal Processing
+- Introduction to Thermal Processing (Ch.
+8)

-- Process Room Instrumentation, Equipment and Operation
+- Retort Equipment and Operation (Ch.
+9)

-- Aseptic Processing and Packaging Systems
+- Aseptic Processing and Packaging Systems (Ch.
+14)

 - Optional: Tour / Demonstration of UC Food Science & Technology Pilot Plant Facilities (a short walk from the class venue)

 The enrollment fee of $825.00 includes all instruction, course materials including the Canned Foods Manual (book), continental breakfasts, four lunches, parking permit, and morning and afternoon coffee breaks.
 Course materials and parking permits will be handed out on the first day, at the registration table.
 We will email you the course agenda/welcome letter ahead of time.
 After the course, certificates of completion will be emailed to each participant (and their instructor, if applicable).
 Please allow four weeks after the course for certificates to be processed.

 In the event that this course is canceled or postponed due to insufficient enrollments or unforeseen circumstances, we will fully refund registration fees.